Nomen non est omen: Why it is too soon to identify ultra-compact objects as black holes: State of affairs

-\twocolumngrid \textbf{State of affairs} \\ The current state of affairs may be summarized as follows: \begin{enumerate} \item Both models used to describe astrophysical black hole candidates, i.e.\ horizonless UCOs and genuine black holes, are compatible with all currently available astrophysical and cosmological data \cite{cp:19,cp:17,lac:21,v:21,cdlv:22}. \item The sensitivity of present-day astronomical observations, including the most recent observations by the EHT and LIGO/Virgo Collaborations, is insufficient to infer the existence (or non-existence) of any well-defined quasilocal notion of a horizon \cite{cp:19,cp:17,lac:21,v:21,cdlv:22}. \item If semiclassical gravity (arguably the best tested framework of gravitational physics we currently have available) is valid, the formation of an observable horizon in finite time of a distant observer requires exotic matter.
-To be more precise, it requires at least a violation of the null energy condition \cite{he:book:73,bhl:18,bmmt:19,mt:21} (the weakest of all energy conditions) near the outer apparent horizon, which implies the existence of macroscopic regions of negative energy density, i.e.\ ``matter'' that behaves unlike anything we have observed thus far.
-Despite the fact that this has been known for roughly 50 years (at least since Ref.~\cite{he:book:73}), this result is often ignored or overlooked in contemporary literature. \item Many contemporary issues (e.g.\ the infamous information loss paradox \cite{m:rev:17,uw:rev:17}) rely on the existence of a(n) (event) horizon to separate the spacetime into accessible and inaccessible regions and are absent if the observed astrophysical black hole candidates are identified with horizonless UCOs. \end{enumerate} The first two items in the above enumeration, i.e.\ the fact that both models used to describe the observed objects are compatible with observational data (1.), and the lack of evidence for the presence of a horizon (2.), suffice to refute any claim that the presently available results constitute ``direct evidence'' that would justify identifying the observed astrophysical black hole candidates as genuine black holes (irrespective of what type, cf.\ Fig.~\ref{fig:UCOclassification}).
+From an observational point of view, the current state of affairs may be summarized as follows:\footnote{For a more detailed account, the interested reader is referred to Refs.~\citenum{cp:19,cp:17,lac:21,v:21,cdlv:22b,ccy:22}.} \begin{enumerate} \item Both models used to describe astrophysical black hole candidates, that is black holes and horizonless UCOs, are compatible with all currently available astrophysical and cosmological data. \item The sensitivity of present-day astronomical observations, including the most recent observations by the EHT and LIGO/Virgo Collaborations, is insufficient to infer the existence (or non-existence) of a horizon. \end{enumerate} This suffices to refute any claim that the presently available results constitute ``direct evidence'' \cite{EHT:22,EHT:press:22} that would justify identifying the observed astrophysical black hole candidates as genuine black holes (irrespective of what type, cf.\ Fig.~\ref{fig:UCOclassification}).
+Nonetheless, it may prove fruitful to carefully reflect on the following additional considerations.